Open-Attestation/adr/glossary.md

   SSG: SkillsFuture Singapore, the owner of OpenCerts accreditation registry

-  SSG Registry: A list of entities considered to be trustworth issuers, administered by SSG _(Sometimes called The Registry or just Registry)_
+  SSG Registry: A list of accredited institutes, administered by SSG _(Sometimes called The Registry or just Registry)_

   Issuer: An entity that issues educational credentials, represented by one or more DocumentStores.